farrasalyafi/iykra_bootcamp/README.md

 # iykra_task
-This repository is about task from IYKRA Data Science Fellowship Batch 4
+This repository is about assignment from IYKRA Data Science Fellowship Batch 4